-Course Code Course Name Course Outcome P01 PO2 PO3 P04 PO5 P06 P07 P08 PO9 PO10 P011 P012 PO13
+Course Code Course Name Course Outcome P01 PO2 PO3 PO4 PO5 P06 P07 P08 PO9 PO10 PO11 PO12 PO13

 CO1 - 3 - - - - - 2 2 3 - - 3

-CO2 - 3 I I - I 1 2 1 3 - - 3
+APPLIED PSYCHOLOGY CO2 - 3 - - - - 1 2 1 3 - - 3

-EDS289 APPLIED PSYCHOLOGY CO3 - 3 - - - - - 3 3 - - 2
+EDS289 CO3 - 3 - - - - - 3 3 - - 2

 CO4 - 3 - - - - - 2 1 2 - - 3

 CO5 - 3 - - - - - 2 1 2 - - 3

-Course Title/Code APPLIED SOCIOLOGY (EDS290) Course Type Allied(Elective) Allied(Elective) L-T-P Structure 1-0-2 Credits 2 Course Objective To know and understand about the fundamental concepts of sociology and its application.
-To develop the analytical skills of students about ways in which social processes affered and analytical students processes of social change and assess their important.
+Course Title/Code APPLIED SOCIOLOGY (EDS290) Course Type Allied(Elective) Allied(Elective) L-T-P Structure 1-0-2 Credits 2 Course Objective To know and understand about the fundamental concepts of sociology and its applic.
+To develop the analytical skills of students about ways in which social processes affered.
+To understand the impact of various processes of social change and assess their important.
 To understand and analyze the social cultural dynamics that contribute to transformation.
 To study the various contemporary issues of society.
-To develop basic research skills in area of sociology. ect our everyday lives. pact on society.
-Course Outcomes (COs) Mapping CO1 Analyze the social cultural dynamics that contribute to transformation of Indian Society Skill Development CO2 Develop the necessary skills of social processes which affect our everyday lives.
+To develop basic research skills in area of sociology. ations. ect our everyday lives. pact on society. ition of Indian reality Course Outcomes (COs) Mapping CO1 Analyze the social cultural dynamics that contribute to transformation of Indian Society Skill Development CO2 Develop the necessary skills of social processes which affect our everyday lives.
 Skill Development CO3 Study and analyse various contemporary issues of society and able to provide solutions of social barrier and benefiting the masses.
 Skill Development CO4 Develop basic research skills in the area of sociology and help to find possible solution of specific social barriers of the society Skill Development Prerequisites (if any) N.A